 - Best time to visit.
 Spring is pleasant.
 May is a good time for a visit.
-Still, September and October are the best months to visit Summer Palace.
+Still, September and October are the best months to visit the Summer Palace.
 The autumn there is cool, neither too cold nor too hot.
 Summer is usually hot and rainy and winter can be quite cold.

 - There are three main entrances to Summer Palace – East Palace Gate (the main gate), North Palace Gate and New Palace Gate (South Gate).
 You should get to know the gate you will go through, especially when you take a taxi or bus.
-From each gate, you will have a different tour route visiting Summer Palace.
+From each gate, you will have a different tour route visiting the Summer Palace.

 - Most people spend at least half a day here, there’s so much to see and enjoy in the gardens, buildings, and waterways.

 - Bring some water and snacks with you just in case.
 A hat and sunglasses are a must in summer.